saltoricristiano/gipso-sfouda/README.md

 To compute geometric features on SemanticKITTI

 ```
+python compute_dip_features_kitti.py --source_path PATH/TO/SEMANTICKITTI/IN/CONFIGS --split 0
+python compute_dip_features_kitti.py --source_path PATH/TO/SEMANTICKITTI/IN/CONFIGS --split 1
+python compute_dip_features_kitti.py --source_path PATH/TO/SEMANTICKITTI/IN/CONFIGS --split 2
-python compute_dip_features_kitti.py --source_path PATH/TO/SEMANTICKITTI/IN/CONFIGS
+python compute_dip_features_kitti.py --source_path PATH/TO/SEMANTICKITTI/IN/CONFIGS --split 3
 ```
+You can also run the computation in parallel on each split to save time.

-while to compute geometric features on nuScenes
+To compute geometric features on nuScenes
 ```
 python compute_dip_features_nuscenes.py --source_path PATH/TO/NUSCENES/IN/CONFIGS
 ```